The study of the singly anti-charmed pentaquark production in b-factory: Abstract

 \section{Abstract}

-The b-factories, such as BelleII, BarBar and LHCb, highlight the increasingly important role of the study of exotic hadrons.
-In the paper, we argue the possible productions of singly anti-charmed pentaquark states $\bar{c}q qqq$ from $B$ mesons in b-factory under the SU(3) symmetry analysis.
-The concerned pentaquark known as lowest lying state $S_{6}$, may be a bound or an unbound state, leading to the discussions separately of both of the hypotheses.
-We find the golden channels for two body production of $S_{6}$, such as $B^0 \to S_{1/2}^{0} \overline \Sigma^0$.
-Futhermore, we estimate the sizable number of production events of the states in the b-factory, on the basis of reconstruction efficiency and experimental luminosity.
-In short, several channels that can be adopted in the experiments are served, which may remove some obstacles for the pursuing new pentaquark states in the experiments.
+The b-factories, such as BelleII, BarBar and LHCb, emphasize the increasing importance of exotic hadron research.
+In this paper, we discuss the possible production of singly anti-charmed pentaquark states $\bar{c}q qqq$ from $B$ mesons in the b-factory under SU(3) symmetry analysis.
+Discussions of both possibilities have been driven by the hypothesis that the pentaquark state considered in this work, known as the lowest lying state $P_{\bar c}$, could be bound or unbound.
+We find the golden channels for the production of {the pentaquark ground states, such as $B^0 \to {P}_{\bar{c}sudu}^{(\prime) 0}\Sigma^0$}.
+We further estimate the branching ratios for the production of the ground states $P_{\bar c}$ from $B$ meson decays.
+Thus, multiple channels are available for experiments, which may remove certain obstacles to the discovery of new pentaquark states.